Family Food Patch

 Family Food Patch runs a FREE training program to help with practical ideas, resources and support for you to share with your family and wider community!

-Our next training will be in Term 2 in the northern region and then Term 4 in the south of Tasmania.
-Venue and locations TBC.
+Our next training will be in Scottsdale at the Dorset Community House and then Term 4 in the south of Tasmania (venue and location TBC).

 Free childcare and some help with travel available.